 If the client's relationship with the broker changes in a way that drives them to withdraw their funds, they can do so easily with a segregated account.

-The Disadvantages of Segregated Accounts
+The Disadvantage of Segregated Accounts

 Well, there are a few downsides to these separated bank accounts.

-All of those great benefits mentioned above come at a price.
+The first is that they're relatively expensive to use; all those great benefits mentioned above come at a price.

 Another potential issue with segregated accounts is the regulatory requirements surrounding them.